emil-e/rapidcheck/doc/gtest.md

 }
 ```

 The parenthesis around the argument list are required because of how the preprocessor works and can not be omitted.
-This also means that if you don't want any arguments generated, you need to include an empty set of paranthesis:
+This also means that if you don't want any arguments generated, you need to include an empty set of parenthesis:

 ```C++
 // If you don't have any arguments, you have to have an empty paren